nextcloud/all-in-one/readme.md

 - Possibility included to [pass the needed device for hardware transcoding](https://github.com/nextcloud/all-in-one#how-to-enable-hardware-transcoding-for-nextcloud) to the Nextcloud containe
 - Possibility included to [store all docker related files on a separate drive](https://github.com/nextcloud/all-in-one#how-to-store-the-filesinstallation-on-a-separate-drive)
 - [LDAP](https://github.com/nextcloud/all-in-one/tree/main#ldap) can be used as user backend for Nextcloud
+- Migration from any former Nextcloud installation to AIO is possible.
+See [this documentation](https://github.com/nextcloud/all-in-one/blob/main/migration.md)
 - [Fail2Ban can be added](https://github.com/nextcloud/all-in-one#fail2ban)
 - [phpMyAdmin, Adminer or pgAdmin can be added](https://github.com/nextcloud/all-in-one#phpmyadmin-adminer-or-pgadmin)
 - [Mail server can be added](https://github.com/nextcloud/all-in-one#mail-server)